Mitigate Risks with

 September 08, 2020

 The struggle is real: Filing cabinets overstuffed with everything from contracts to work orders to project drawings.
-Emails, some with necessary project-related attachments, sent to only a few project team members or hidden in the inbox of a college who left the project months ago.
+Emails, some with necessary project-related attachments, sent to only a few project team members or hidden in the inbox of a colleague who left the project months ago.
 Different versions of the same file stored on different computers, in multiple formats.
 Change orders, RFI’s and Submittals not communicated to the impacted teams.
 The finance team unable to find negotiation notes for project contracts.
 Inordinate amounts of time spent looking for a document, unsure if it’s the latest version once found.

 These signs of poor document control are hard to ignore.
 But their resulting risks could prove to be detrimental to the project and ultimately to the construction company: